 How Do You Choose Images for a Vision Board?

-Choosing vision board images is not a casual browsing exercise — it's a deliberate curation process where you select only images that produce an involuntary emotional response.
+Choosing vision board images is not a casual browsing exercise.
+It's a deliberate curation process where you select only images that produce an involuntary emotional response.
 The neuroscience behind this is straightforward: emotional arousal increases activity in the amygdala, which signals the hippocampus to encode the associated information more deeply into long-term memory.
 Flat, generic images don't trigger this cascade.
 Emotionally charged ones do.

 - Magazines — Flip through quickly.
 Rip out anything that hits you.
 Don't overthink it during the collection phase.
 You'll curate later.